brennalaurentan/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: Our app is specifically designed for a director/in-charge of a band with a seamless and efficient way to manage and access their members' details.
+**Value proposition**: Our app is specifically designed for a band administrator with a seamless and efficient way to manage and access their members' details.
 Also, our app is able to extend capabilities that help make managing a band easier.